radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 To configure support for mutual authentication to ADAP, follow the steps below.

-1. Log into the Main Control Panel as a member of the Directory Administrators group.
+1. Log into the Classic Control Panel as a member of the Directory Administrators group.

 2. Go to the Settings tab > Server Front End > Supported Controls and verify Enable Proxy Authorization is checked.
 If not, enable it and click Save.